broarm/broarm.github.io/_posts/2013-12-03-wim-crouwel-new-alphabet-app.markdown

 ---
 layout:       project
 title:        Wim Crouwel New Alphabet App
 date:         2013-12-03 18:30:00
 categories:   project app
 headerimage:  2013-12-03-wim-crouwel-new-alphabet-app.jpg
 byline:       To play or not to play
 client:       Toon Lauwen
 role:         Design and Development
 at:           Royal Acadamy of Art, The Hague
+importance:   large
 galleryBase:  2013-12-03-wim-crouwel-new-alphabet-app
 gallery:
   - 2013-12-03-wim-crouwel-new-alphabet-app-01.jpg
   - first.gif